Broadening Spectrum of Digitization: Pakistan en route to digital transformation

-ISLAMABAD, Sep 30 (APP):The rapid digitization across the globe is transforming almost everything on face of the earth from economy to government-citizens’ interaction, market-customer relations to healthcare and education by bringing down almost the whole new world to the pocket size minicomputer.
+ISLAMABAD, Oct 03 (APP):The rapid digitization across the globe is transforming almost everything on face of the earth from economy to government-citizens’ interaction, market-customer relations to healthcare and education by bringing down the whole new world to the pocket size minicomputer.

 The digital landscape has grown tremendously in Pakistan with a population of over 200 million people.
 The incumbent government has enlarged the spectrum of digital transformation in the country by taking a number of initiatives to modernize and reform the centuries-old system to catch the pace of technological development.